abdiyahya857-jpg/Vedcomin.cp/README.md

 I am Abdi Yahya Bashir, a C++ developer focused on building efficient, scalable solutions through strong problem-solving and system-level thinking.

-With a background in electronics maintenance and diagnostic testing, I approach software development with a deep understanding of how systems behave both in hardware and software environments.
+With a background in electronics maintenance and diagnostic testing, I understand how systems behave at both hardware and software levels, which strengthens my approach to software development.

 ---